moble/spherical_functions/index.md

 # Conventions

-Here, we carefully examine all the assumptions built in to the conventions for the `spherical_functions` package, and relate these choices to those made by other authors.
+Defined exclusively in terms of quaternions, the Wigner $\mathfrak{D}$ matrices and spherical-harmonic functions (spin-weighted and scalar) are pretty simple, and easy to make internally consistent.
+However, it is important to establish which conventions are in use --- especially in comparison to other source.
+Here, I carefully examine all the assumptions built in to the conventions for the `spherical_functions` package, and relate these choices to those made by other authors.

 ## Quaternions, rotations, spherical coordinates